Assurance

 Maintaining Control in Sovereign and Multi-Region Environments

-In sovereign cloud setups, strict control over what runs inside your infrastructure is essential for data protection, regulatory compliance, and operational independence.
+In sovereign cloud setups, strict control over what runs inside your infrastructure is essential for data protection.
+Monitoring for file integrity and anomalous behavior is essential.

-Red Hat Advanced Cluster Security (RHACS) includes built-in policies that detect and block risky behaviors such as unauthorized access attempts, persistent threats, lateral movement, and data exfiltration.
+Red Hat Advanced Cluster Security (RHACS) includes built-in policies that detect and block risky behaviors such as unauthorized access attempts, persistent threats, lateral movement, and file integrity violations.
 These policies help you enforce the immutable container principle — containers should only run exactly what you approved, with no unexpected changes.

 Use Policy-as-Code to Block Anomalous Behavior at Runtime